Video Game: Minecraft Adventure Maps

 The Redmurk Mystery

 The hero is shipwrecked (again) outside the mysteriously deserted town of Redmurk.
 It turns out that the people have been kidnapped and used as expendable minions by Father Hewney, who is hellbent on finding the treasure of the mysterious temple near the town.
-It's now up to the heroes to find it before him.
+It's now up to the hero to find it before him.

 The Redmurk Mystery contains examples of: